jakubcirip/stm32-bare-metal/learning_notes/02-GPIO.md

 # GPIO Overview for STM32F411xx

-**STM32F411xx microcontrollers have ports GPIOA, GPIOB, GPIOC, GPIOD, GPIOE and GPIOH \n Each of these ports can independently control up to 16 physical pins**
+**STM32F411xx microcontrollers have ports GPIOA, GPIOB, GPIOC, GPIOD, GPIOE and GPIOH.
+Each of these ports can independently control up to 16 physical pins**

 ## 1. GPIO Clock Enable